 If you believe that your elderly loved one is being abused or neglected at a nursing home, turn to Kornfeld Law for dedicated and caring legal representation.
 We will fight for justice on behalf of your family and protect what matters most to you.

-Contact our Seattle nursing home abuse attorneys at (425) 657-5255 to learn more about your legal options.
+Contact our Kirkland nursing home abuse attorneys at (425) 657-5255 to learn more about your legal options.
 We offer no-fee, no-obligation consultations and can provide you with a phone or video consultation during the pandemic.